Viewing the Alarms

 You will see the following list of all the triggered alarms:

 Navigating through the panel

 You can use filters to narrow the list:

 By default, you will see the alarms triggered in the last seven days, but you can change that period:

 You can also specify for which vehicles or drivers you want to see the alarms, or which alarm types you want to see.
 You can select all, some or just one:

 You can as well choose to see only unprocessed alarms or all the alarms.
-An unprocessed alarm is one that you or another user in your account still have not marked as processed or analysed.
+An unprocessed alarm is one that you or another user in your account still have not marked as processed or analyzed.